 or by using the library email address: ask.librarian@prescott-az.gov

-Family History Society of Arizona Upcoming programs on Zoom: See News/Events
+Family History Society of Arizona Upcoming programs on Zoom: See News/Events or FHSA.org

 GETTING STARTED WITH ZOOM - You may connect by using a desktop computer, laptop, tablet or mobile telephone.
 Each type of device will participate in the meeting a little differently.
 For tablet and mobile you may want to download the Zoom App.
 You can download the Zoom Client app.
 For iOS devices look in the app store for “Zoom Cloud Meetings” and for Android it’s in Google Play.
 Alternately you can get the download at https://ZOOM.us/download#client_4meeting